MattFryer/Qlik-Web-Highlight/wordpress/qlik-highlight/readme.txt

 == Changelog ==
 = 2.0 =
-* Rewritten core code to prevent code being loaded on all pages of a site irrespective of whether or not the shortcode is present
+* Rewritten core code to prevent css and js being loaded on all pages of a site irrespective of whether or not the shortcode is present
 *	Changed [qlikview] shortcode to [qlik-code] to better represent Qlik Sense support.
 The old shortcode is still supported for backwards compatibility
-* Button added to text editor to insert shortcode
+* Button added to WordPress text editor to insert shortcode
 * Visual editor button updated to differentiate from other Qlik plugins
-* Corrected issue with plugin clashing with some other subcodes resulting in incorrect display.
-Some Google Maps plugin were amongst those affected.
+* Corrected issue with plugin clashing with some other shortcodes resulting in incorrect display.
+Some Google Maps plugins were amongst those affected.
 * Added Qlik Sense connection string support
 * Added the missing keywords DERIVE and FLUSHLOG
 * Added support for DIRECT QUERY statements